sveltejs/svelte/documentation/blog/2023-06-29-svelte-dev-overhaul.md

 - Redesigned blog page
 - Improved search
 - Playground: Merge REPL and Examples page
-- Unify infrastructure of svelte REPL and learn.svelte.dev(A webcontainer-based REPL with rollup as fallback)
+- Unify infrastructure of svelte REPL and learn.svelte.dev (a webcontainer-based REPL with rollup as fallback)
 - Address any feedback